Penchant/RosenbrockFunctionApproximator/README.md

 # RosenbrockFunctionApproximator
-Using neural network, basic backprop and radial basis function Running without any parameters will open the GUI.
+Using neural network, basic backprop and radial basis function.
+Running without any parameters will open the GUI.
 If you would rather use the command line, it is also optionally there.

 For help with the command line parameters, use `java Main -h`